mythaxis/mythaxis.github.io/content/issue-23/A Curse at Midnight.md

 The tepid lilac sheets, courtesy of my thoughtful sister, were a blessing for my sore muscles.
 Wrapping myself even tighter, I inhaled the rich smell of gowé incense that impregnated the sheets.
 Soon enough, the steady song of cicadas and the purifying breeze shrouded me in a peaceful sleep.

+&nbsp;

-And I abruptly awoke, in the middle of the night, my heart pounding so fast I felt as if I’d just run a marathon.
+{{<glyph>}}A{{</glyph>}}nd I abruptly awoke, in the middle of the night, my heart pounding so fast I felt as if I’d just run a marathon.
 Not a sound was to be heard, apart from my ragged breath.
 Lost amid this terror coming out of nowhere, I turned to check on my baby.

 An abomination stared at me, crouched right where my baby was supposed to be.